huckerdom/ultimate-sport/posts/if-you-touch-it-you-should-catch-it.rst

 .. slug: if-you-touch-it-you-should-catch-it
 .. author: punchagan

+This is a random post on getting better at catching.

+..
+TEASER_END

 Yesterday's game: Light vs. Dark.
 Score-line: 2-11 & 2-4.
 A very lopsided game.
 For the record, I was in the light/white team.
 What